jonas-nothnagel/NLP-Project-Documents/README.md

 # Nature Climate and Energy Taxonomy Classification & Portfolio Analysis Experiments
-This Repository contains the data and code to set up the taxonomy classification excercise.
+This Repository contains the data and code to set up the taxonomy classification exercise.
 It is well documented and structured in a way that it can be simply deployed by following the instructions below.
-Apart of the taxonomy classification excersise, this repository also features several experiments:
+Apart of the taxonomy classification exercise, this repository also features several experiments:
 * Neural Question Answering
 * Neural and Fuzzy Structured Search - as an improvement over ElasticSearch
-* Zero-Shot Text Classification for unsupervised categorisation.
+* Zero-Shot Text Classification for unsupervised categorization.
 All these items are further explained and introduced in more detail below.

 Finally, the repository also contains a web application written in Python using the streamlit library.
-It allows to test all models and tools and make them acessible for each team member.
+It allows to test all models and tools and make them accessible for each team member.

 **Each folder has its own documentation to specify what the code inside does.
 The code is commented.**